3grasses/capstone-project/README.md

 ## Settings

 #### Environment
-The continuous action sapce adopted in this project.
-However, the range of steering range is confined to [-30, 30] degree based on the real-world scenario, and more details of the environment configuration can be checked in code files.
+A continuous action space which provides choices of acceleration and steering angle is adopted.
+However, the range of steering range is confined to [-30, 30] degree based on the real-world scenario, and the ***complete*** settings of the environment configuration can be found in `main.py`.

-#### Training
+#### Reward Function
-The training epoch is 3,000 epochs with maximum steps of 300 for each epoch.
-This maximum limit is set to prevent the training time from becoming too long.
-OU-noise was used in this algorithm based on our optimization result.
-Learning rate...
-All the parameters were determined based on our optimization results will be not revealed in this porject.
 The reward functions are modified in response to the choice of continuous action space.
 Several different methods were applied to prevent ego vehicles from spinning, moving backward, or remaining in an unrealistic speed.

+#### Training
+The training time is 3,000 epochs with 300 maximum steps in each epoch to prevent overloading.
+The networks are updated at every step once the experiece replay buffer, which is of size 25000, is full.
+The type of exploration noise and learning rate scheduler is determined based on the optimization result, and more details can be referred to `ddpg.py`.

 #### Evaluation
-The evaluation was 30 epochs.
+The metric used to evaluate the model perforamnce is the average reward over 30 epochs after removing regulations.
+The maximum step is extended to 500 epochs when evaluation for an unbiased result.

 ## Reference

+[1] Edouard, L. (2018). *An Environment for Autonomous Driving Decision-Making.* GitHub. https://github.com/eleurent/highway-env